-Practical tips from the mouths of real mums, for how to reduce and manage your child’s screen use around the home + FREE resources to help!
+Practical tips from the mouths of real mums, for how to reduce and manage your child’s screen use around the home

 It’s hard to choose what age your children will have a phone, if they will at all.
 Now my kids are teenagers, I personally like them to have phones so that I can contact them at all times.
 In saying this, phones can be dangerous and addictive so I’ve made sure to put restrictions in place for their usage of the phones.
 There was an interesting discussion on the TODAY Show a while ago about how kids and adults are on phones too much, and it made me wonder what screen time restrictions other parents have in place.